ganobrega/sizof/README.md

 # Sizof

-> Get size of file and folders
+> Check the size of files and folders from the CLI

 Accepts paths and [glob patterns](https://github.com/sindresorhus/globby#globbing-patterns).